 - To restart your Roku player, go to Settings > System > System restart.
 To restart your Roku TV, go to Settings > System > Power > System restart.
 You can also unplug the Roku device from the power source and then plug it back in.

-- To restart your router, check the instructions from your internet Service Provider (ISP) or router vendor.
+- To restart your router, check the instructions from your internet Service Provider (ISP) or router manufacturer.
 In some cases, you can simply unplug it and plug it back in, and in other cases it may require pressing a reset button on the device.

 Note: It will take a few minutes before both devices have restarted.